Marchenko-based target replacement, accounting for all orders of multiple reflections: Representation of the reflection response

-Here it is assumed that the overburden and underburden are unchanged.
-Nevertheless, apart from the reflection response of the target zone, some other quantities on the right-hand side of this equation are also influenced by the changes in the target zone.
-This is indicated by the bars on several of the subscripts.
-In the following two sections we discuss the target replacement in detail.
-First, in section \ref{sec3} we discuss the removal of the target zone response from the original reflection response $\R_C^\cup(\bxr,\bxs,\omega)$.
-Next, in section \ref{sec4} we discuss how to insert the response of the changed target into the new reflection response $\R_{\bar C}^\cup(\bxr,\bxs,\omega)$.
+Note that, although it is assumed that the overburden and underburden are unchanged, all quantities on the right-hand side that contain a propagation path through the target zone are influenced by the changes, which is indicated by the bars.
+In the following two sections, we discuss the target replacement in detail.
+First, in Section \ref{sec3} we discuss the removal of the target zone response from the original reflection response $\R_C^\cup(\bxr,\bxs,\omega)$.
+Next, in Section \ref{sec4} we discuss how to insert the response of the changed target into the new reflection response $\RCb^\cup(\bxr,\bxs,\omega)$.